Frank Turner: Rock and Roll EP, England Keep My Bones and Möngöl Hörde (2011–2012)

-Turner leaked a new song, "I Am Disappeared," to YouTube on 29 March 2011, later making it available for free download through Xtra Mile.
+Turner leaked a new song, "I Am Disappeared", to YouTube on 29 March 2011, later making it available for free download through Xtra Mile.
 He also announced that he would soon be releasing "Peggy Sang the Blues" as the first single from the album.

 On 21 March 2011, it was announced that Turner would be making the step up to the main stage at Reading and Leeds in August 2011.
-He spoke about the "perks" of playing Reading in a recent interview with 6 Towns Radio.
+He spoke about the "perks" of playing Reading in an interview with 6 Towns Radio.

 Turner also played Download, Blissfields and Cambridge Folk festivals, as well as many other festivals across Europe, and as a headliner at Blissfields Festival.

 On 21 April 2011, Turner played his 1000th solo show at the Strummerville festival in Shoreditch, London.

 Several songs from England Keep My Bones were debuted at Play Fest (a new music festival in Norfolk) on 28 May 2011.

 During his May 2011 tour, Turner played a new song, tentatively titled "Rod Stewart".
 This song was later retitled "Sailor's Boots" and was released as the B-side to "If Ever I Stray".

-England Keep My Bones entered the UK chart at number 12 on its week of release, Turner's highest charting album at that point (Later beaten by FTHC, released 11 February 2022, which reached #1).
+England Keep My Bones entered the UK chart at number 12 on its week of release, Turner's highest charting album at that point (later surpassed by FTHC, released 11 February 2022, which reached #1).

 Turner later released a rarities compilation, titled The Second Three Years, on 18 November 2011 through Xtra Mile Recordings and 16 January 2012 through Epitaph Records.
-The album compiles material recorded after the release of Turner's first compilation, The First Three Years, that does not appear on either of Turner's two successive studio albums, including tracks from EPs, singles, covers and unreleased material.
+The album compiled material recorded after the release of Turner's first compilation, The First Three Years, that did not appear on either of Turner's two successive studio albums, including tracks from EPs, singles, covers and unreleased material.

 In spring 2012, he played several dates in Canada as an opening act for Joel Plaskett.
 On 13 April 2012, Turner headlined Wembley Arena to a sold-out crowd of 12,000.
 Support for the show came from Beans On Toast, dan le sac vs Scroobius Pip and Billy Bragg.

-On 27 July 2012, Frank Turner and the Sleeping Souls performed at the pre-show for the London 2012 Olympics Opening Ceremony.
+On 27 July 2012, Turner and the Sleeping Souls performed at the pre-show for the London 2012 Olympics Opening Ceremony.
 The band played "Sailor's Boots", "Wessex Boy", and "I Still Believe".

-In August 2012, Turner unveiled his new side project, Möngöl Hörde.
-The hardcore band includes drummer Ben Dawson (formerly of Million Dead) and Sleeping Souls keyboardist Matt Nasir on guitar.
+In August 2012, Turner unveiled his new side project, Möngöl Hörde, a hardcore band including drummer Ben Dawson (formerly of Million Dead) and Sleeping Souls keyboardist Matt Nasir on guitar.
 The group played their first shows in London and Leeds shortly before playing at the Reading and Leeds Festivals, where they debuted some new material and covered tracks by acts including The Streets and Nirvana.

 In October 2012, 'Believe', Turner's own beer, a 4.8% modern wheat beer brewed with Signature Brew, was announced.

 Turner opened for the Dropkick Murphys on their European tour, also headlining a tour in November and December 2012.